I Miss This Boy More Than I Can Say (Letting Max Go to China at 17)

 I guess it will make me just as happy to hear all he’ll be learning there as it does hearing all he’s learning in China.

-I love how hard things change us for the better if we will let them.
+But I do love how hard things like this change us for the better if we will let them.

 The inside crocs would have to be brand new or only been used indoors.